Blog · New York · Meet the Street Meat – 5 Best NYC Food Carts

 Named for a small town on the Mexico-California border, in a short ten years Calexico has expanded from a single cart to a small network of Mexican via New York cuisine.
 While the restaurants and their associated bars are quite excellent, it’s the cart that has our attention today.
 Still on the same corner in SoHo, try anything with the “crack sauce”.

-Conveniently, their first restaurant location is located just minutes from the end of our private Brooklyn Walking Tour.
+Conveniently, their first restaurant location is located just minutes from the end of our private Brooklyn Walking Tour, one of our many New York City tours.
 Explore the hippest of NYC’s boroughs before grabbing a unparalleled fish taco and house margarita.

 Sammy’s Halal